silverbulletmd/silverbullet/website/Objects.md

 ## Styling
 You can add custom styles to a tag by leveraging the `data-tag-name` attribute, [CSS Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) and custom [[Space Style]]'s.
 Every tag gets an attribute added to it called `data-tag-name` that is set to the tag name with the `#` symbol stripped out.
 So given the tag #my-cool-tag the `data-tag-name` attribute would look like:

-  `data-tag-name="my-cool-tag"`.
+    data-tag-name="my-cool-tag"

 This allows us to do things like change the color of the #my-cool-tag to have a purple background, limegreen text and bold font by adding the following [[Space Style]]:

 ```css
 .sb-hashtag[data-tag-name="my-cool-tag"] {
   background: purple;